PHACDataHub/privacy_rac_demo/README.md

 used to express multiple different ideas, and each of those ideas might be posed as a question.

+This is a significant issue in the design of Rules as Code tools, because the idea of abstracting knowledge of how the laws work from people writing software that complies with those laws depends on the implementers having a solid understanding of the interface to those rules encodings.
+The ontology used in the rules largely defines that interface.
+If implementers misunderstand the nature of the elements in the ontology, that misunderstanding may negatively impact their ability to effectively use the encodings.

+The solution to this problem might involve tools that more clearly distinguish between abstract ontological concepts like "person", and uses of those ontological concepts in questions like "who is the person", and facts like "socrates is a person".

 ### Open World Causes Friction in Validating

-Feedback from policy experts has been that the way that Blawx's answer set programming system distinguishes between saying that an input is true, saying that it is false, and saying nothing (which is semantically different), is surprising to them, and they are not initially clear on the difference in meaning between saying that something is false and saying nothing about it.
+Feedback from policy experts has been that the way that Blawx's systems distinguish between saying that an input is true, saying that it is false, and saying nothing (which is semantically different), is surprising to them, and they are not initially clear on the difference in meaning between saying that something is false and saying nothing about it.
 This has caused some friction when having policy experts validate Blawx encodings.

+This suggests that there are issues with the user interfaces used for validation in terms of how intuitively they describe the meaning of the facts that are being added to scenarios.
+It may also be an area where greater user training would be helpful generally.
+Or, it might be a situation in which interfaces of different complexity can be justified, with more significant training materials for users who need access to the more complicated features.

 ### Legally-Trained Experts Can (and want to) Learn and Use Blawx

 It is
 indeed possible to have non-programmers create formalizations of laws and regulations in declarative logic languages.
+All of the work done in Blawx in the CSPS experiments over the last year or so was done by a legally trained non-programmer.
-There is also evidence that the Blawx interface is sufficiently "friendly" to be attractive to legally-trained experts who are not programmers, as CSPS received unprompted requests from legislative drafters to be taught how to use Blawx in a tutorial attended by about a half-dozen lawyers.
+There is also evidence that the Blawx interface is sufficiently "friendly" to be attractive to legally-trained experts who are not programmers, as CSPS received unprompted requests from legislative drafters to be taught how to use Blawx in a tutorial attended by about a half-dozen lawyers working for the department of Justice.

 ### Rules as Code Can Facilitate Legal Drafting